ha0ye/github-practices-codeathons/README.md

 ## Description

-Data science does not stop once you have completed an analysis and produced a publication or poster.
-Share your work in a FAIR (findable, accessible, interoperable, reusable) manner is crucial for researchers who wish to have an impact.
-This lesson reviews the essential concepts of Git and Github, the de facto tools for version control, and their benefits for data science projects.
+GitHub is not just a cloud server for Git, but an effective platform for collaboration.
+This lesson is a 0 to 60 introduction to using Git and GitHub for collaborative projects.
+It starts with the essential concepts in Git and Github, how merge conflicts arise and how to resolve them, and the GitHub Flow workflow practice.

-NO previous experience with git is required.
+*This lesson is open to everyone; NO previous experience with programming/git/command-line is required.*

-## Prerequisites

-This lesson assumes you:

-  - are proficient in programming and data analysis

 ## Learning Outcomes

 By the end of the workshop, participants will be able to:

-  - explain the benefits of version control for coding projects
+-   explain the benefits of version control
+-   articulate the differences between `git` and `Github`
 -   understand essential features of working in git and github
     -   commits as project snapshots
     -   branches as ways to experiment
-      - merging and resolving merge conflicts
     -   remotes and clones
     -   collaboration workflow
-  - identify resources for further learning
+-   create and navigate branches on GitHub and using GitHub Desktop
+-   create and merge pull requests
+-   use the “Github Flow” system